CachyOS/linux-cachyos/README.md

 ## General Informations

 The CacULE CPU Scheduler is a improved alternative to CFS Patch-set which is based on interactivity score mechanism.
 The interactivity score is inspired by the ULE Scheduler (FreeBSD Scheduler).
-The goal of this scheduler is to enhance system performance, responsiveness and latency.
+The goal of this scheduler is to enhance system performance, responsiveness and latency.g

 ## Features